alopresto/opensslpbeencryptor/blog.md

 0000020: ad52 3c47 2da6 6b1e f51e da45 7cf0 67d1  .R<G-.k....E|.g.
 ```

 So now we have a salt, and we have a key and IV value we can check our code against.
 This is critical.
-We already noted above that OpenSSL uses an 8 byte salt, and here we are using 16 bytes, so file this away as a potential sticking point.
+We already noted above that OpenSSL uses an 8 byte salt, and in our code we are using 16 bytes, so file this away as a potential sticking point.

 If you have any experience with crypto, you are noticing that the IV value is not present in the file.
 This surprised me as well.
 IV values, similar to salts, are necessary for decryption but not considered sensitive data and are routinely sent alongside the cipher text to allow the recipient to decrypt it.
 Here I relied on helpful information from really smart cryptographer [Thomas Pornin](http://security.stackexchange.com/a/29139/16485).
 The IV is dependent on the salt, and thus is generated at the same time the key is derived from the password and salt.
 Wait, let's go back to our code.
 We didn't generate any IV...